-As a child, I attended many schools because my dad’s job had us on the move every few years.
+As a child, I attended many schools because my dad’s job had us on the move in almost every one of my primary school years.
 As a consequence, the main focus of my young life was to become accepted into new friendship groups, and in this pursuit, I learned behaviours that have taken me many years to shake off.

 Because of the challenges I faced and my responses to them, I have come to recognise and understand some negative aspects of human nature.
 Of late, apart from THE VIRUS, I have been preoccupied, as most of us in the UK probably have, by Donald Trump’s inability to let go of his position as President of the United States.